 - Challenge: Improving Digital Literacy

-To gain some perspective, read the table of contents of the 2010 Horizon Report.
+READ the table of contents of the 2010 Horizon Report to gain some perspective.
 Notice the time-to-adoption threshold for augmented reality.

 From hype to adoption

 Gartner's "Hype Cycle for Emerging Technologies" charts visibility/adoption over time.
-The cycle (really a curve) starts with over-enthusiasm and moves through disillusionment to productivity. (see the image at right)
+The cycle (it's really a curve) starts with over-enthusiasm and moves through disillusionment to productivity.
+See the image at right.

-- Read the Wikipedia entry and take a quick look at the August 2016 image.
+- READ the Wikipedia entry and take a quick look at the August 2016 image or the 2018 image.
 Each technology is coded with a color indicating the pace of adoption.

 Here's a summary of Rogers' work (PDF).
 See also the "Adopters" image at right.